 The best time to visit Iguazu Falls

-Summer, which lasts roughly from December through February, is the best time to see Iguazu Falls with the highest water levels.
+Summer, which lasts roughly from December to February, is the best time to see Iguazu Falls with the highest water levels.
 It's also the best period to explore the falls by boat.
 However, this is also the most humid and hot time of the year.
-Shoulder periods from March through April and from August through September are a much more pleasant time to visit the falls in terms of weather.
+Shoulder periods from March to April and from August to September are a much more pleasant time to visit the falls in terms of weather.
 Even considering that the waterfall volume may be smaller.
 The chances of rain during this time are rather low, and the air is cooler and drier.
 It's also less crowded as most locals take their vacation during the summer.
 Just make sure to avoid Easter and Christmas holidays, as this time tends to be very crowded.

 Things to do at Iguazu Falls